Kangchenjunga north base camp – Khambachhen

 27th October

 As planned earlier, Manoj went off for Dobato at 7 AM with the hopes of reserving our stay.
 He was equipped with enough money and a packed breakfast.
 Quite assured about his success, we had our breakfast.
 For a change, we sat in the kitchen.
 Though it was smoky, the warmth was enjoyable.
 By & large the sky was clear, but clouds weren’t that far.
 The distant mountains played hide & seek with them.
 But that didn’t deny us the colors of sunrise.
 Phemathang has its own charm.
 Being situated within the gorge, it’s nestled between the high mountain walls that guards the flowing Barun river.
-The sounds of the violent torrent keep ringing in your years.
+The sounds of its violent torrent keep ringing in your years.
 They’re amplified by the mountain walls that close in from both sides.
 The valley opens up with a V-shaped sky on the northern horizon.
 The roof of the Makalu massif peeps above the hills.
 This is the last time one can see it in the Barun valley.
 It’s next appearance is at the Shipton La, provided the clouds stay clear.
 Thereafter, it makes it’s final appearance at the Khongma La.
-Beyond that, the trail moves down below the tree line.
+Beyond that, Mt Makalu disappears from your view.
 The stretch between Phemathang and Dobato goes through the deep ravines of the Barun river’s gorge.
 Consequently, the distant mountains stay out of view.

 Phemathang